 - Results from physical examination, lab tests, and imaging scans

-Your social security disability lawyer can also review your initial claim to see if it contains errors that might have led to its denial.
+Your Gaffney Social Security Disability attorney can also review your initial claim to see if it contains errors that might have led to its denial.
 Our legal team works hard to submit accurate claims so that our clients may receive the benefits they need.

 The Administrative Law Judge (ALJ) Hearing Stage

-If your request for reconsideration is denied, you may then request a hearing in front of an administrative law judge (ALJ), a specially appointed judge that listens to Social Security Disability denials.
+If your request for reconsideration is denied, you may then request a hearing in front of an Administrative Law Judge (ALJ), a specially appointed judge who listens to Social Security Disability denials.
 Of all the stages in the appeals process, the ALJ hearing stage offers the highest statistical chance of approval, so you want to make the most of it.

 You can expect the following to occur in your hearing:

 - The SSA may conduct your hearing in person or via telephone/video call.
-When applicable, COVID-19 precautions can affect your hearing date or other procedures.
+When applicable.

-- The ALJ will explain to you what issues exist in your case, then ask questions for clarification.
+- The ALJ will explain to you what issues exist in your case and then ask questions for clarification.

-- The ALJ may ask a medical or vocational expert questions to gain insight into your injury, employment, and other information that might affect whether you are entitled to receive benefits.
+- The ALJ may ask a medical or vocational expert questions to gain insight into your medical condition, employment, and other information that might affect whether you are entitled to receive benefits.

-- The ALJ may request that you present evidence to support the claims you make in your case.
+- The ALJ may request that you present additional information and medical evidence to support the claims you make in your case.

 Our attorneys may help you gather evidence and prepare for the hearing.
 When the date comes, we will appear with you and argue your case on your behalf.
 Our team has been able to get candidates approved at the hearing stage.